 So how may this book be significant to me and you, doctoral students, or anyone else drawn to research?
 In the way that I feel like our journey is very similar to that of Palomar.
 We have a little, tiny topic for examination, to which we devote all our intellectual efforts; we describe it, we dissect it, we cut it in pieces – until almost everything can be said about it.
 Then we are asked to draw wider conclusions out of it, to give it its own place in a broader context, to make it relevant for a more general discourse; but this rightful need of “universality” sometimes brings us to lucubration.
 And we spend months, years doing this whirling dance made of details and big pictures, immersed in deep research and longing for conclusions that may be of interest for the public.
 At the end we find ourselves drained, like the reader of Palomar – and far than close to true knowledge.

 Am I just being pessimistic about our work and the whole process of research?
 Not at all.
 I believe that what each of us do is like a tiny drop of water in the ocean, which may seem irrelevant to one other drop miles away but still contributes – in its own smallness – to the whole to which it belongs.
 Palomar may be far from reaching wisdom, like us all – but what is wisdom, what is knowledge if not something so abstract and broad to be uncatchable, almost dizzying?
 Palomar is just like one of us, a mind on the trail of its own thoughts, a soul looking for meaning or something to anchor him to this world.
 And I find this fragility, this impalpability, incredibly beautiful.

-Giovanna Pasquariello is Contributions editor for “Pubs and Publications: the PhD experience”.
-She’s a first year at the University of Edinburgh, studying something old, very old: Greek inscriptions about the Celtic tribes who settled in Anatolia in 3rd BC.
+Giovanna Pasquariello is Chair of “Pubs and Publications: the PhD experience”.
+She’s a second year at the University of Edinburgh, studying something old, very old: the vocabulary of Greek inscriptions on the Celts.
 Apart from this, she swears she is a fun person.